pFarb/awesome-crypto-papers/README.md

 * [CrypTool book](https://www.cryptool.org/en/ctp-documentation/ctbook), predominantly mathematically oriented information on learning, using and experimenting cryptographic procedures.
 * [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/) by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone.
 Good classical introduction into cryptography and ciphers.
 * [The joy of Cryptography](http://web.engr.oregonstate.edu/~rosulekm/crypto/) by Mike Rosulek.
 A lot of basic stuff covered really well.
 No ECC.
+* [A Computational Introduction to Number Theory and Algebr](http://www.shoup.net/ntb/) by Victor Shoup, excellent starters book on math universally used in cryptography.

 ### Lectures and educational courses

 * [Understanding cryptography: A textbook for Students and Practitioners](http://www.crypto-textbook.com/) Textbook, great lectures and problems to solve.
 * [Crypto101](https://www.crypto101.io/) Crypto 101 is an introductory course on cryptography, freely available for programmers of all ages and skill levels.
+* [a Course in Cryptography](https://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf) Lecture notes by Rafael Pass, Abhi Shelat